cse110-sp21-group19/cse110-sp21-group19/admin/onboarding/onboard.md

 Eucalyptus is a light-weight online bullet journal tool that allows users to perform rapid logging, prioritization, and more.
 Eucalyuptus supports three types of bullets: `note`, `task`, and `event`.
 Eucalyptus also supports the inclusion of additional entries in the form of plaintext documents or images.

 Eucalyptus uses IndexDB as a database for storing and retrieving bullets.
 Our API supports storing bullets and retriving bullets based on queries (Date, Bullet Type, etc.)

+## Building Eucalyptus
+Builds will generate both on pushes and pull requests from any branch to any branch.
+This should happen automatically and require no extra actions from the developer

 ## Understanding iNeedA\<br>'s Team Structure
 Upon joining iNeedA\<br>, you will be included into one of six teams: management, design, frontend developer, backend developer, testing developer, or developer operations (DevOps).